Heikowi/HWIFileDownload/README.md

 HWIFileDownload uses a __download identifier__ for starting a download, retrieving progress information, and for handling download completion.
 The __download identifier__ is a string that must be unique for each individual file download.

-To start a download, the app client calls the method `startDownloadWithDownloadIdentifier:fromRemoteURL:` of the `HWIFileDownloader`.
+To start a download, the app client calls the method `startDownloadWithIdentifier:fromRemoteURL:` of the `HWIFileDownloader`.

 ### Download Store as Delegate